comegrant/dbt_docs_test/projects/data-model/transform/models/silver/_common_docs.md

 {% docs column__menu_week_monday_date %}

-The first date of the menu week (starts on a Monday).
+The first date of the week when the menu is delivered to the customer (starts on a Monday).

 {% enddocs %}

 {% docs column__menu_week_financial_date %}

-The financial date of the menu week.
+The financial date of the week when the menu is delivered to the customer.
 This is usually the Monday of the week, but with some exceptions:
 - In week 40 2024, the financial date is 2024-10-01, this is so that the week will belong to october and the quarter 3

 {% enddocs %}

 {% docs column__menu_year %}

-The year of the menu
+The year the menu is delivered to customers.

 {% enddocs %}

 {% docs column__menu_week %}

-The week of the year for the menu
+The week of the year the menu is delivered to customers.

 {% enddocs %}